brevzin/cpp_proposals/2996_reflection/reflection.md

   consteval T extract(info r);
 ```

-[#]{.pnum} *Constant When*: `r` is a reflection designating a value, object, variable, function, enumerator, or non-static data member that is not a bit-field.
+[#]{.pnum} *Constant When*: `r` is a reflection representing a value, object, variable, function, enumerator, or non-static data member that is not a bit-field.
 If `r` represents a value or enumerator, then `T` is not a reference type.
 If `r` represents a value or enumerator of type `U`, or if `r` represents a variable or object of non-reference type `U`, then the cv-unqualified types of `T` and `U` are the same.
 If `r` represents a variable, object, or function with type `U`, and `T` is a reference type, then the cv-unqualified types of `T` and `U` are the same, and `T` is either `U` or more cv-qualified than `U`.
-If `r` represents a non-static data member, or if `r` represents a function and `T` is a reference type, then the statement `T v = &expr`, where `expr` is an lvalue naming the entity designated by `r`, is well-formed.
+If `r` represents a non-static data member, or if `r` represents a function and `T` is a reference type, then the statement `T v = &expr`, where `expr` is an lvalue naming the entity represented by `r`, is well-formed.

-[#]{.pnum} *Returns*: If `r` represents a value or enumerator, then the entity reflected by `r`.
-Otherwise, if `r` represents an object, variable, or enumerator and `T` is not a reference type, then the result of an lvalue-to-rvalue conversion applied to an expression naming the entity reflected by `r`.
-Otherwise, if `r` represents an object, variable, or function and `T` is a reference type, then the result of an lvalue naming the entity reflected by `r`.
-Otherwise, if `r` represents a function or non-static data member, then a pointer value designating the entity reflected by `r`.
+[#]{.pnum} *Returns*: If `r` represents a value or enumerator, then the entity represented by `r`.
+Otherwise, if `r` represents an object, variable, or enumerator and `T` is not a reference type, then the result of an lvalue-to-rvalue conversion applied to an expression naming the entity represented by `r`.
+Otherwise, if `r` represents an object, variable, or function and `T` is a reference type, then the result of an lvalue naming the entity represented by `r`.
+Otherwise, if `r` represents a function or non-static data member, then a pointer value designating the entity represented by `r`.
 :::
 :::